htvekov/openHASP-Sonos-media-player/README.md

 	- v0.6.6 or newer
 - Sonos speakers + active Sonos app
 	- Tested working with S1 (legacy) and S2 version
--   GS-T3E / WT32-SC01 (plus) or similar
+-   GS-T3E / WT32-SC01 (plus) / Sunton ESP3248S035 or similar devices **with** PSram
-	- Configuration can dynamically handle **both** 320x480 or 480x480 res. displays)
+	- Configuration can dynamically handle **both** multiple 320x480- **or** 480x480 resolution displays.
+Don't mix devices with different resolutions.
+Config can't cope with that without alterations
-	- Actual plate config for 320x480 res. (portrait) not ready yet
+	- Plate config for 320x480 res. is in **portrait** mode

 With this openHASP Sonos plate configuration, you’ll be able to control single or grouped Sonos speakers from multiple openHASP plates.
 Plates just have to share identical object mapping (page/object number).